virtual-imaging-platform/VIP-portal/README.md

        yum -y install wget unzip nmap vim java-1.8.0-openjdk-devel python-pip git pip install --upgrade pip

-    Python version 3.x is necessary, if your system is using python2, you must install `python3` and `python-pip3`.
+    Python version 3.x is necessary, if your system is using python2, you must install `python3` and use `pip3`.

 2. Add VIP user